 Beaver exclusion generally involves the placement of fencing to prevent beaver from accessing water intake areas, such as culverts.
-A variety of exclusion systems could be recommended or implemented by WS, including the Beaver DeceiverTM, Beaver BafflersTM, and pre-dams (Lisle 1996, Brown and Brown 1999, Lisle 1999, Brown et al. 2001, Partington 2002, Lisle 2003).
-The Beaver Deceiver[TM] is a fencing system that is installed to prevent beaver blockage of culverts by minimizing environmental cues that stimulate beaver to construct dams, and by making culverts less attractive as dam construction sites (Lisle 1996, Lisle 1999, Lisle 2003).
-Beaver can be deterred from blocking culverts by the installation of a fence on the upstream end of the culvert.
+WS' personnel could recommend or implement a variety of exclusion systems, including the Beaver Deceiver[TM], Beaver Bafflers[TM], and pre-dams (Lisle 1996, Brown and Brown 1999, Lisle 1999, Brown et al. 2001, Partington 2002, Lisle 2003).
+The Beaver Deceiver[TM] is a fencing system that people can install to prevent beaver blockage of culverts by minimizing environmental cues that stimulate beaver to construct dams, and by making culverts less attractive as dam construction sites (Lisle 1996, Lisle 1999, Lisle 2003).
+Blocking culverts by installing a fence on the upstream end of the culvert can sometimes deter beaver from building dams at the entrance to or inside the culvert.
 Installation of a fence increases the length of the area that must be dammed to impound water, and if beaver build along the fence, may increase the distance between the beaver and the source of the cues that stimulate damming behavior (e.g., water moving through culvert) (Lisle 1996, Lisle 1999, Lisle 2003, Callahan 2005).
 Beaver prefer to build dams perpendicular to water flow, so fences can be oriented at odd angles to water flow and can be set so that they do not block the stream channel.
-Fencing can also be used to cover the up and downstream ends of the culverts to prevent beaver from entering the deceiver from the downstream side of the culvert and to prevent any beaver that might make it past the outer fence from plugging the interior of the culvert.
-Efforts can also be made to reduce the sound of water flowing through the culvert by raising the water level on the down-stream side of the culvert with dam boards or beaver-made dams; by constructing flumes to replace waterfalls, or, in extreme cases, by resetting the culvert (Lisle 1996).
-To ensure sufficient water flow through the culvert, Beaver Deceivers[TM] may be used in combination with water control devices (see discussion on Beaver DeceiversTM below).
+WS may also use fencing to cover the up and downstream ends of the culverts to prevent beaver from entering the deceiver from the downstream side of the culvert and to prevent any beaver that might make it past the outer fence from plugging the interior of the culvert.
+Efforts can also be made to reduce the sound of water flowing through the culvert by raising the water level on the down-stream side of the culvert with dam boards or beaver-made dams, by constructing flumes to replace waterfalls, or, in extreme cases, by resetting the culvert (Lisle 1996).
+Using Beaver DeceiversTM in combination with water control devices can ensure sufficient water flow through the culvert (see discussion on Beaver DeceiversTM below).

-Cylindrical exclusion devices like the Beaver BafflersTM can be attached to culvert openings to reduce the likelihood that beaver plug a culvert by spreading the water intake over a larger area (Brown et al. 2001).
+Attaching cylindrical exclusion devices, like Beaver BafflersTM, to culvert openings can reduce the likelihood that beaver plug a culvert by spreading the water intake over a larger area (Brown et al. 2001).
 While cylindrical exclusion devices can be effective in some situations (Partington 2002), in a study of beaver exclusion and water control devices, cylindrical shapes attached in-line with a culvert had a higher failure rate (40%) than trapezoidal shapes (e.g., Beaver DeceiversTM; 3% failure rate) and use of the cylindrical devices was discontinued in favor of trapezoidal fences (Callahan 2005).

 Unlike Beaver DeceiversTM and cylindrical fences, pre-dam fences (e.g., deep-water fences, diversion dams) (Brown and Brown 1999) can be designed with the specific intention that the beaver build the dam along the fence.
-Pre-dam fences can be short semicircular or circular fences that are built in an arc around a water inlet.
-The fence serves as a dam construction platform that allows beaver to build a dam and pond at the site but prevents beaver from plugging the water intake.
-If the size of the upstream pond created from the impounded water were not a concern, no further modifications of the pre-dam would be needed.
+Pre-dam fences can be short semicircular or circular fences built in an arc around a water inlet.
+The fence serves as a dam construction platform that allows beaver to build a dam at the site but prevents beaver from plugging the water intake.
+If the size of the upstream impoundment created from the impounded water were not a concern, no further modifications of the pre-dam would be needed.
 However, in most cases, pre-dams would be used in combination with water control devices to manage the size of the upstream pond to alleviate flooding concerns.